Hull Geological Society

 · The telephone number may be used to contact members if the details of a meeting have changed.

-· The names and town of members may be published in the Society’s journal as part of a membership list.
-This membership list may be shared with the University of Hull Library for access to the library.
+· The names and towns of members may be published in the Society’s journal as part of a membership list.

 · Historical records (including photographs) may be used to compile tributes (e.g. to medallists or retiring officers) or obituaries.
 Historical records may be published (such as date of joining); we will not intentionally publish the full current personal contact details.

 · Photographs of the Society’s activities may be published in our journal, on our website or on Social media.
 We would not normally name the members in the photographs without permission unless the image is of historic significance (such as a medal presentation).

 · Photographs of members’ geological collections may be published in our journal, on our website or on Social media.
 We would not normally name the members’ without permission unless the collections are in the public domain.

 · Details of members’ geological archives (e.g. notebooks or collections catalogues) may be published in our journal, on our website or on Social media.
 We would not normally name the members’ without permission unless the archives are in the public domain.

 · If contacted by the University of Hull Library we will confirm whether an individual is a current member of the Society.